garemoko/TinRepo/README.md

 will be declared to contain a colelction of repositoryItem objects with the following properties:

 * id
-* type
-* name
-* description
 * status
+* modified
+* definition
+* * type
+* * name
+* * description

 id and type are URIs, name and description are language maps as defined in the Tin Can API specification and status is a string.

-The following process will be carried out for each unique activity in the array of valid extension management
+The following process will be carried out for the array of valid extension management
 statements:

-1. Create a new repositoryItem object in the array.
-2. Populate the id, type, name and description properties using activity definition data from the LRS Activity Profile API for the current activity id.
-3. Populate the status property based on the verb id of the earliest stored statement matching the current activity id.
-The table below maps verb ids to status.
-Note the rules in the profile about what actions are effective in what situations.
-4. For each subsquently stored statement matching the current activity id, check if the statement has any effect on the repositoryItem status based on the rules outlined in the profile.
-If it does, update the status.
-5. Repeat step 4 until the most recent matching statement.
+TO BE RE-WRITTEN.
+See TinReport.js, buildRespositoryObject function.

 Once this process has been completed, the reporting tool will have a valid and concise array of data to present to the user.